JyothiSwaroop000/opencv/README.md

 2. At [share.streamlit.io](https://share.streamlit.io), select **Create app** and connect the repository.
 3. Select `app.py` as the main file and click **Deploy**.

-`runtime.txt` pins Python 3.11 for MediaPipe compatibility.
+During **Create app**, open **Advanced settings** and choose **Python 3.11**.
+(The Python version is selected in Streamlit Cloud's deployment UI.)
+The `packages.txt` file supplies the Linux `libgl1` and GLib runtime dependencies required by OpenCV.
 The training dataset is not required for deployment.

 ## How it works